Tile School: How to Choose Your Floor Tile

 Your entryway or mudroom can be an area that sees a lot of traffic and can also get wet (depending on where you live).
 We suggest going with a small to medium sized tile in a gloss or matte finish.
-Since it is bound to get dirty, we recommend choosing a darker grout or a stain resistant grout so that you're not cleaning it all the time.
-Doing an outdoor entryway?
-Stick to our Recycled Clay Body or Brick, which are suitable for outdoor installation.
+Since it is bound to get dirty, we recommend choosing a stain resistant grout so that you're not cleaning it all the time.

-A matte finish, like the one below, paired with a gray grout is ideal for an entryway:
+A matte finish, like the one below, paired with a grey grout is ideal for an entryway:

-If your project is in an area where there is rainfall is regularly occuring, we can add abrasive to your glaze choices for extra slip resistance.
+If your project is in an area where there is rainfall is regularly occurring, we can add custom abrasive to your glaze choices for extra slip resistance.
 Cosube Surf in Portland opted for matte colors in our specialty shape Hexite, with abrasive: